milk-v/milkv.io/docs/pioneer/resources/scoresoftware.md

 $mv riscv.cfg config/ #If you use other config, this step can be ignored
 ``````

-Currently, the T-head compiler, gcc, is supported.
+Currently, Terapines zcc toolchain, llvm compiler, T-head compiler, gcc are supported.
 If you want to use a different compiler for testing, you can specify the compiler by modifying the CC, CXX, FC parameters of riscv.cfg:

 - **GCC**